Pakistan PM's future in doubt as coalition ally switches sides

 Issued on: Modified:

-Islamabad (AFP) – Pakistan Prime Minister Imran Khan's future looked increasingly in doubt Wednesday after a key coalition partner switched allegiance ahead of a parliamentary no-confidence vote that could be held as early as this weekend.
+Islamabad (AFP) – Pakistan Prime Minister Imran Khan's future looked increasingly in doubt Wednesday after a key coalition partner switched allegiance ahead of a parliamentary no-confidence vote this weekend.

+The cricket-star-turned premier was expected to address the nation in the evening, as weeks of political turmoil come to a head -- including allegations of foreign interference.

 No prime minister in the country's history has seen out a full term, and Khan is facing the biggest challenge to his rule since being elected in 2018, with opponents accusing him of economic mismanagement and foreign-policy bungling.